 with ideal auto-correlation property shown as

-where $r_{b_mb_m}[n]$ denotes the auto-correlation value, and $\tau$ represents the round-trip delay.
+where {$l$ and $n$ denote the indices of the ZC sequences and correlation results, respectively.} $r_{b_mb_m}[n]$ denotes the auto-correlation value, and $\tau$ represents the round-trip delay.
 Besides, $L_m$ and $p_m$ are defined as the length of $\mathbf{b}_m$ (odd number) and the root index, respectively, following $\gcd(p_m,L_m)=1$.
-Afterwards, $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$ are converted to the frequency domain using $L_m$-point discrete Fourier transform (DFT), yielding $B_m[k]$ for $k=0,1,\cdots,L_m-1$.
-The frequency components of $\mathbf{b}_m$ are then moved to the $m$-th frequency subband for $m=0,1,\cdots,M-1$, respectively, where a guard interval (GI) of length $L_G$ is inserted between any two neighboring subbands, as illustrated in Fig. \ref{fig2}.
+Afterwards, $\mathbf{b}_m$ for $m=0,1,\cdots,M-1$ are converted to the frequency domain using $L_m$-point discrete Fourier transform (DFT), yielding $B_m[k]$ with {the index $k=0,1,\cdots,L_m-1$.} The frequency components of $\mathbf{b}_m$ are then moved to the $m$-th frequency subband for $m=0,1,\cdots,M-1$, respectively, where a guard interval (GI) of length $L_G$ is inserted between any two neighboring subbands\footnote{As stated in Section \ref{s4}, $M$ band-pass filters are employed to obtain the frequency components of each subband at the radar receiver.
+To avoid out-of-band interference on the filtered results of each subband, $L_G$ should be designed to guarantee that, the 3-dB bandwidth of the band-pass filter employed for each frequency subband is non-overlapped with its neighbouring subbands.}, as illustrated in Fig. \ref{fig2}.
 Finally, an inverse DFT (IDFT) with size of $N=(\sum_{m=0}^{M-1}L_m)+ML_G$ is imposed on the concatenated spectrum of the $M$ subbands, yielding the equivalent baseband representation of the proposed MS-QP sequence, derived as

 where the frequency shift $f_m$ can be calculated by